A Guide to bringing a Professional Negligence Claim.

 (3) on the facts, he would have died anyway, so that causation was not established, and the claim failed.

 A situation could occur were there are two or more possible causes of a loss.
 If the loss is such as would be expected to flow from the negligence, a court can infer that the professional advisor’s negligence caused the client’s loss.
-It is up to the advisor to show that other possible causes were at least as likely to have caused the loss as his negligence.
+It is up to the adviser to show that other possible causes were at least as likely to have caused the loss as his negligence.

 In determining this question, much depends on whether the intervening act was: